ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 ====================

 This chapter introduce how to do backend optimization in LLVM first.
-Next we do optimization via redesign instruction sets with hardware level to do optimization by create a efficient RISC CPU which aim to C/C++ high level language.
+Next we do optimization via extend instruction sets with hardware level to do optimization by create a efficient RISC CPU which aims to C/C++ high level language.

 Cpu0 backend Optimization: Remove useless JMP